haltcase/tablemark-cli/tests/__snapshots__/deprecations/wrap-width-stderr.md

-Option --wrap-width is deprecated.
-Please use --max-width instead.
+[33mOption --wrap-width is deprecated.
+Please use --max-width instead.[39m